rsattar/launchkit-ios/README.md

 ```
 LaunchKit/Classes
 ```
 ...to your project.
-You will also have to add `zlib` as a dependency on your app target.
+Additionally, you will also have to:

+1. Add `zlib` as a dependency on your app target.
+2. Set `LAUNCHKIT_MANUAL_IMPORT=1` in your target's Build Settings, for all configurations (Debug and Release, by default).
+[See Screenshot](http://cl.ly/2a41171u0q1q)

 ### Step 2